freudi74/gradle-cmake-plugin/README.md

 	./gradlew clean assemble

-if you want to get the output of cmake, add -i to your gradle call, for example:
+If you want to get the output of cmake, add -i to your gradle call, for example:

 	./gradlew cmakeConfigure -i